sudo-hecc/Among-Us-Shell/README.md

 ---

+## License
+This project is licensed under the [MIT License](LICENCE.md).
+See the LICENSE file for details.

+---

 ## Thanks to the creators of Amog OS for the idea.
 **Also, this might be a good shell for Amog OS users or anyone who does a lot of python work in a terminal (works best for Unix terminals)**